bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 #####  Connect to the Mammouth HPC

 We will need the HPC for some of the steps, so we'll open a shell access now.
 Replace *lect99* with your login name.
+(In Windows, you will connect using Putty.)

 ```
 ssh lect99@workshop103.ccs.usherbrooke.ca